Welcome to my page, I welcome friend requests made if you feel we may have anything in common, but if I feel we may not, I won't accept the request.

-Code Geass-This series felt like a bad combination of Gundam SEED & LOGH.
+Code Geass-This series is too much like Gundam SEED to me, which is another series I don't like.
 I am not a fan of this series and its' characters, plain and simple.

 Devilman OVA's-These 3 aren't that good, they lack any real structure and underdeveloped the story.
 I found the Devilman Lady anime much better.

 Dirty Pair OVA's-Just followed the same format as the TV series and really never developed Kei and Yuri's characters to a new level.
 Nolandia was the worst of them with a bad story and character animation.
 I was really never fond of the character animation of the OVA's and preferred the TV series character animation.